Mu-L/cpplint/CONTRIBUTING.rst

 Thanks for your interest in contributing to cpplint.

 Any kinds of contributions are welcome: Bug reports, Documentation, Patches.
+If you need some ideas, you may check out some of the tasks below:

-However, cpplint is a bit special as a project because it aims to closely follow what Google does in the upstream repository.
+* Reducing interference with other popular tools
-That means Google remains the source of all major requirements and functionality of cpplint whereas this fork adds extensions to cpplint run on more environments and in more companies.
+* Update cpplint for modern python versions
-The difference between this cpplint and Google should remain so small that anyone can at a glance see there is no added change that could be regarded as a security vulnerability.
+  * Converting setup.py to a pyproject.toml

-Please consider our goals and non-goals below before contributing.
+* Porting cpplint to other environments

-Goals:
+  * Making tests, especially clitest, work on Windows

-* Provides cpplint as a PyPI package for multiple python versions
+* Complete tickets in our `issue tracker <https://github.com/cpplint/cpplint/issues>`_

-* Add features and fixes aimed at usages outside Google
+Discouraged changes:

-Non-Goals:
+* Drastic reorganization

-* Become an independent fork adding major features
+  * Making the code conform to Google's Python style guidelines
-* Fix python style issues in cpplint (PRs welcome, but not recommended)
+* Features that could be regarded as a security vulnerability

 Development
 -----------